PCGen/pcgen/installers/release-notes/README.md

 # What's new for v6.1.7

-PCGen v6.1.7 is an alpha release from our development branch to allow experimentation and testing of our latest work.
+PCGen v6.1.7 continues the delivery of some of your most requested sources, with Paizo's Pathfinder books Bestiary 3 and Ultimate Equipment now available for use in PCGen!
+As with previous alpha releases, this version is released to allow experimentation and testing of our latest work.
 Please give it a shot and let us know how it works for you.
 Some notable changes in this release are listed below.